-Do you like to travel and want to make sure that every single dime is accounted for to stay within your budget?
-This visual dashboard allows you to list your expenses, and help you estimate your total travel costs.
+Do you like to travel and want to ensure that every dime is accounted for to stay within your budget?
+This visual dashboard allows you to list your expenses and help you estimate your total travel costs.

-Being able to see this and put it all in perspective also helps to know whether you can afford that particular trip or if it’s going to take some extra savings boosts.
+Seeing this and putting it all in perspective also helps to know whether you can afford that particular trip or if it’s going to take some extra savings boosts.

 Do your kids do chores or earn their own money?
-If they do this is a great way for them to keep track of either a printout or on their computing devices.
+If they do, this is an excellent way for them to keep track of either a printout or on their computing devices.

 If you budget much of your monthly savings for bills and needed expenses, do you designate goals for each of your future purchases?
-This would have been a great document for me leaving high school and jumping into the real world many years ago.
+This would have been an excellent document for me leaving high school and jumping into the real world many years ago.

-This template basically reminds me of balancing a checkbook only for credit transactions.
-Now online banking typically does this one for you but what if you want to keep your own detailed record of your transactions, fees and payments?
+This template reminds me of balancing a checkbook only for credit transactions.
+Now online banking typically does this for you, but what if you want to keep a detailed record of your transactions, fees and payments?
 It’s just another method to manage your finances for a variety of uses.